Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 In the summer of 2017, Logan started a rotation at a clinic in Northwest Arkansas, little did we know we would eventually move here in the fall of 2018 and fall in love with this area.

-If you’ve read our bios, you’ll know that I grew up in a city and have always lived in cities or suburbs of cities.
+If you’ve read our bios, you’ll know that I grew up in a city and have always lived in cities or at least the suburbs of cities.
 Logan grew up in a small town and the first time he lived in a city was when we moved to St. Louis for his optometry school program.

 I mention this because when we were looking for jobs in his last year of school we were reminded of Northwest Arkansas.
 In our opinion, it has the best of both worlds.
-It has all the amenities of a big city, but with significantly less traffic and a small town community feel! 😉
+It has all the amenities of a big city, but with significantly less traffic and a small-town community feel! 😉

 Another fun fact is that Northwest Arkansas is the home to Walmart!
 Yep, this is where Walmart Corporate is located along with many other large companies like Tyson and J.B.
 Hunt.

 Northwest Arkansas is also the home to the University of Arkansas so of course, Razorback sports are a big deal around here.
 Because of these companies and the university, there is a lot of funding for arts, restaurants, and events – which we will cover in this guide of things to do in Northwest Arkansas.